SIGN UP NOW FOR SHAKESPEARE WEEK 2015

-- Sign up for Shakespeare Week to access our FREE suite of resources for the classroom covering all subjects.
+- Join those already registered for Shakespeare Week to access our FREE suite of resources for the classroom covering all subjects.

 - You can use them to develop anything from single activities to term-long programmes.
-New resources will be added regularly.
+New resources are added regularly.

-- Get a FREE Passport to Shakespeare for every participating pupil featuring activities and offers at local museums, theatres, galleries and more.
+- Get a FREE Passport to Shakespeare for every pupil participating in Shakespeare Week 2015.

 Shakespeare Week will encourage and incentivise schools, children and their families to explore their local museums, galleries, theatres, concert halls, libraries and historic sites, making cultural connections to Shakespeare’s legacy.
-Over 100 organisations have already joined us and by joining with the organisations taking part you will
+By joining with the organisations taking part you will:

 - Attract new audiences